 Looking between the Portland-Columbia footbridge and the head-of-tide at Trenton, the surveyors found more than 25,000 mussels - 1 for every 51 seconds of searching!
 While the most common species was by far the eastern elliptio, five other species were found, as well as juveniles.
 The below video, complete with narration and underwater footage, provides a short overview of the surveys.
 It was compiled and narrated by mussel survey team member Eric Wentz.

 Considering that earlier estimates said there may be few to no mussels in the Lower Delaware River, the results of this survey are a good sign that freshwater mussels are re-establishing in this river section as its water quality improves from a polluted past.
 Healthy populations of mussels mean better water quality, a healthier ecosystem, and a safer environment for swimming, recreation, and fishing in the largest undammed river east of the Mississippi.

-DRBC is in the process of analyzing data collected from the freshwater mussel survey to help determine the best habitat and water quality for different species in the Lower Delaware River.
-A final report is due to the National Park Service in the spring of 2014.
+DRBC has analyzed data collected from the freshwater mussel survey to help determine the best habitat and water quality for different species in the Lower Delaware River.
+A final report was completed and submitted to the National Park Service (link below).